ZONESTAR3D/Upgrade-kit-guide/HOTEND/M4  4-IN-1-OUT Mixing Color Hotend/M4_V6/readme.md

-## ATTENTION PLEASE
+## ATTENTION
-The content of this chapter has been relocated to this link: :point_right: https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/HOTEND/M4/M4_V6
+**The content has been relocated to :link: https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/HOTEND/M4/M4V6**.